TheArqsz/writeups/HackTheBox/Machines/Static/README.md

 - `static_chain` is commented with `#` and `dynamic_chain` is uncommented
 - `socks4 127.0.0.1 20123` entry is appended at the bottom of the file

-Now, nmap is run with proxychains and `-sT` flag so it works behind proxy:
+Now, nmap is run to `pki` host seen in `panel.php` with proxychains and `-sT` flag so it works behind proxy:
 ```console
 $ proxychains -q nmap -sT -sC -sV -v -oN nmap-254-3.res 192.168.254.3
 Nmap scan report for 192.168.254.3